jcolag/entropy-arbitrage/2025-08-11-long-count.md

 * Ignore for ToC
 {:toc}

-Nobody really celebrates it like you might expect, but today marks the five thousand, one hundred thirty-ninth anniversary of the alleged creation of the world in the Mesoamerican (mostly Mayan) [Long Count calendar](https://en.wikipedia.org/wiki/Mesoamerican_Long_Count_calendar).
+Nobody really celebrates it like you might expect, but today marks the five thousand, one hundred thirty-ninth anniversary of the alleged creation of the world in the Mesoamerican (mostly Mayan) {% wiki Mesoamerican_Long_Count_calendar|Long Count calendar|en %}.

 ![East side of stela C, Quirigua with mythical creation date in 13 (or 0) baktun, 0 katun, 0 tun, 0 uinal, 0 kin, 4 Ahau and 8 Cumku and corresponds to August 11, 3114 BCE, in the Gregorian calendar](/blog/assets/East-side-of-stela-C-Quirigua.png "And yet, no Mayan has ever remembered my birthday...")